KenKanekiPro/KenKanekiPro/README.md

 just a nerd, Linux & tech fan

-i enjoy exploring open-source tools, working with systems, and learning new things in the world of tech.
+i enjoy exploring open-source tools, working with systems, and learning new things in the world of systems .